 The automated generation of computer code for finite element tensors provides scope for various representations and optimisations which are not feasible via conventional code development approaches.
-A possibility is to adopt a 'tensor contraction' representation of element tensors, rather than the classical quadrature-loop representation [Kirby and Logg 2006; Ølgaard et al. 2008].
+A possibility is to adopt a 'tensor contraction' representation of element tensors, rather than the classical quadrature-loop representation [Kirby and Logg 2006; Ølgaard et al. 2008a].
 The approach is based on the multiplicative decomposition of an element tensor into two tensors, one of which depends only on the differential equation and the chosen finite element bases and can therefore be computed prior to run time.
-It has been proved for classes of problems that the tensor contraction representation is more efficient than the traditional quadrature approach, and the speed-ups can be quite dramatic [Kirby and Logg 2006].
-Furthermore, strategies which analyse the structure of the tensor contraction representation can yield improved performance [Kirby et al. 2005; Kirby et al. 2006].
+It has been proved for classes of problems that the tensor contraction representation is more efficient than the traditional quadrature approach, and the speed-ups can be quite dramatic [Kirby and Logg 2006.
+Furthermore, strategies which analyse the structure of the tensor contraction representation can yield improved performance [Kirby et al. 2005; Kirby et al. 2006.
+However, in contrast to the quadrature-loop approach, the tensor contraction representation is somewhat specialised as it cannot be extended trivially to non-affine isoparametric mappings while maintaining efficiency, and it is not effective for classes of nonlinear problems which require the integration of functions that do not come from a finite element space [Ølgaard et al. 2008b].
+The attractive feature of the approach is the run time performance for classes of problems.

 It has been our experience that the tensor contraction approach does not scale well for moderately complicated and complicated forms.
 This is manifest in three ways: the time required to generate low-level code for a variational form becomes prohibitive or may fail due to memory limitations or limitations of underlying libraries; the size of the generated code is such that the compilation of the generated low-level code is prohibitively slow and file size limitations of compilers acting on the low-level code may be exceeded; and the run time performance deteriorates rapidly relative to a quadrature approach.
 Complicated forms are by no means exotic.
 Many common nonlinear equations, when linearised, result in forms which involve numerous function products.
 It was when addressing these types of problems that we found automated code generation using the tensor contraction representation would frequently break down.
+Factors that determine the complexity of a form are the number of coefficient functions, the number of derivatives and the polynomial orders of the finite element basis functions.
 Approaches to reduce the time required for the code generation phase when using the tensor contraction representation have been developed and implemented in FFC [Kirby and Logg 2007], although these cannot counter the inherently expensive nature of the approach for complicated forms.
 Various issues with automated code generation, particularly scaling, are only borne out when considering complicated forms.
 Naturally, automated code generation is most appealing when considering complicated variational forms which are time consuming to program, difficult to optimise and problematic to debug.